 I can not tell you how honored I am to do a guest blog for Java Cupcake!
 I am a huge fan of the blog and am just so excited to be able to share a recipe with you guys.
-Alittle about me before I get into the recipe.
-My name is Ashley and I am a foodie.
+A little about me before I get into the recipe – my name is Ashley and food is my passion.
 I live in Belgium with my husband who is active duty USAF and my two little boys Jakob who is 7 and Conner who is 5.
 I also lived in Germany as a child for 7 years with my mom,dad, and 2 sisters.
 My dad was stationed at Gilenkirchen Nato base.
 Not many have heard of it I always get the head tilt when I mention it to others.
 Get ready for another huh moment when I tell you where we are stationed lol.
 We are stationed at SHAPE (Supreme Headquarters Allied Powers Europe) it too is a Nato base.
 We have been here as of April 7 2011 for a year.
 I am currently in school to get my Bachelors in Elementary Education.

 Since being in Belgium I have had to cook quite often and I found my calling… Baking (cue angelic singing).
 I was doing everything by hand because I did not have a stand mixer..
 I know I don’t know how I did it either.
 Then my amazing mother in law sent me for Christmas/Birthday present a pink kitchenaid stand mixer.
 It proudly sits on my kitchen counter and even though I have to use a transformer to use it I can’t go back to hand mixing I just can’t.
 There are not fast food restaraunts on every corner here like in the states.
 We have a small Airbase here that has Burger King, Anthony’s pizza, & a little turkish place.
 That is it..
 We don’t have the huge food court that Ramstein has (yes I am jealous).
 Also that Chievres Air base is 40 mins away from my house out in the country side.
 So needless to say I bake/cook quite frequently which lead to the birth of my blog http://strawberrysprinks.blogspot.com/ Feel free to stop by anytime.
 Okay enough of me talking on to the recipe.